CodeNexusHub/CodeNexusHub/CODE_OF_CONDUCT.md

 <br clear="both">

-**2. No Harassment**
+**2. No form of harassment is tolerated.

-Harassment in all its forms, including sexual harassment, discriminatory harassment, and any form of harmful behavior, will not be tolerated.
-Be attentive to the needs of others and ensure that your communication is positive and respectful.
+All forms of harassment, including sexual harassment, discriminatory harassment, and any form of harmful behavior, will not be tolerated.
+Be mindful of the needs of others and ensure that your communication is positive and respectful.

 <br clear="both">